circinusX1/lili/README.md

 Light weight camera designed to run on small ARM Linuxes.
-Plays animated jpg in the browser, Captures images when senses motion, or at certain interval based on settings.
+Plays animated jpg in the browser, Captures images or movie on motion / time lapse.
 ### Demo:

 --